mathieu-clement/cs686-big-data-p2/README.md

 ### What is the driest month in the bay area?
 This should include a histogram with data from each month. ([humidity_bay_area](src/main/java/edu/usfca/cs/mr/humidity_bay_area/))

+On average, during the month of March 2015, the humidity was 22 %, making it the driest month of the year.

 ![Humidity in the Bay Area](/images/humidity_bay_area.svg)

 | Month | Humidity |